micbay/RaceTimerAndController/README.md

 ---
 ## **During a Race**
-During a race, the controller will monitor lap triggers and update the race state accordigly.
-The race will continue until a finishing condition is detected or the race is Paused.
-From the Paused state, a race can either be restarted, or quit, exiting back to the Main Menu.
+During a race, the controller will monitor lap triggers and update the race state accordingly.
+The race will continue until a finishing condition is detected or the race is `Paused`.
+From the `Paused` state, a race can either be restarted, or quit, exiting back to the Main Menu.

 ### **Circuit Race Live Race Leader Board**
 During a standard **Lap** or **Timed** race, the main LCD will display the elapsed race time, the current 1st-3rd place lap count and racer names, and the current overall fastest lap time and racer who achieved it.